nerdland-unofficial-fans/nerdlandbot/README.md

 - Python 3
 - PIP

-Once you have these installed (you can check by running 'python --version' and 'pip -V' in a commandline) run the following commands to install the required packages:
+Once you have these installed (you can check by running 'python --version' and 'pip -V' in a commandline) run the following command to install the required packages:
 ```
-pip install python-dotenv
-pip install discord-py
+pip install -r requirements.txt -y
 ```

 You will also need to acquire a DISCORD_TOKEN for this to work.
 You can get a new token by creating a new developer account on github.